deep-research/astrological-research-tool/README.md

-## The Astrological Research Tool
+## The Astronomical Research Tool

-* A full stack astrological application built with React and Mongoose.
+* A full stack astronomical data application built with React and Mongoose.
 [The Astrological Research Tool](https://astrological-research-tool.herokuapp.com/)

 ### Project Concept

-* Store astrological data without any mythological symbolism.
+* Store astronomical data without any mythological symbolism.
 * Users can study the data to test out different methods of interpretation.

 ### Project Functionality